noso2k1/wow-website/README.md

-# wow-website
+# Wisdom of Wombats website (wow-website)

 Wisdom of Wombats website

-Gridsome, Bulma and headless Wordpress
+Creted with Gridsome, Bulma and headless Wordpress

+**Wisdom of Wombats** is an improv theater group based in Zurich Switzerland

 To do before go-live: